yaoyaodu/materials/docs/写作规范篇/EnglishDocumentationStyleGuide.md

 ## 1.2  Wording

-l  Do not use different technical names for the same item.
+- Do not use different technical names for the same item.

-l  Write noun clusters of no more than four words.
+- Write noun clusters of no more than four words.

-l  When a technical name has more than three words, write it in full.
+- When a technical name has more than four words, write it in full.
 Then you can simplify it using either of the following ways:

-Ø  Give a shorter name
+  - Give a shorter name

-Ø  Use hyphens between words that are used as a single unit.
+  - Use hyphens between words that are used as a single unit.

     Examples:

-n Make sure that the landing-light cutoff-switch power connection is safe.
+    - Make sure that the landing-light cutoff-switch power connection is safe.

-n Inspection of the lavatory rapid-decompression device.
+    - Inspection of the lavatory rapid-decompression device.

-n Main-gear-door retraction-winch handle.
+    - Main-gear-door retraction-winch handle.

-l  When applicable, use an article (the, a, an) or a demonstrative adjective (this, these) before a noun.
+- When applicable, use an article (the, a, an) or a demonstrative adjective (this, these) before a noun.

-Ø  In short sentences, it can be clearer to include all the articles before the nouns.
+  - In short sentences, it can be clearer to include all the articles before the nouns.

     But sentences that contain a long series of items are clearer when you do not repeat the articles.
 Example:

-n Install the nuts and the bolts.
+    - Install the nuts and the bolts.

-n Discard the packings, gaskets, seals and washers.
+    - Discard the packings, gaskets, seals and washers.

-Ø  **A definite article is incorrect before a noun when an alphanumeric identifier comes after it**.
+  - **A definite article is incorrect before a noun when an alphanumeric identifier comes after it**.
 Example:

-n Incorrect: Tag the circuit breaker 36L7.
+    - Incorrect: Tag the circuit breaker 36L7.

-n CORRECT: Tag circuit breaker 36L7.
+    - CORRECT: Tag circuit breaker 36L7.

-l  American and British English: In general, technical manuals are written in American English.
+- American and British English: In general, technical manuals are written in American English.
 Example:

-Ø  fiber not fibre
+  - fiber not fibre

-Ø  color not colour
+  - color not colour

 ## 1.3            Acronym and Abbreviation